Usability Testing

 And if you need more subjective information to supplement scaled responses, you can always follow up with something like, "Why did you choose your response?"

-written responses are good for gaging user preference, but they generally take more time and effort than multiple-choice or scaled ratings--so you want to use them sparingly.
+Open-ended, written responses are good for gaging user preference, but they generally take more time and effort than multiple-choice or scaled ratings--so you want to use them sparingly.
 But you do want to use them.
 They have the added benefit of assuring testers that their opinions really matter.

-Whatever the style of question you're asking,
+Whatever the style of question you're asking, it's important to avoid leading respondents.

 It's tempting to phrase a question to encourage the answer you want to hear.
 "Did you feel good about completing your task?" is subtly fishing for that positive response because most people don't want to appear negative or critical.
 Well, unless they're making a comment on YouTube.